seb-jones/harvest-script/README.md

 Your `HARVEST_USER_ID` can be found by going to 'My profile' in Harvest and looking at the URL in the address bar.
 For instance if the URL was `/people/123456/edit` then your User ID is `123456`.

+You will probably also want to add the directory to your `PATH` so that you can run the script from anywhere.

 ## Usage

 ```